SenorSpook/TidesOfTerror/README.md

 -Every class starts with a unique charm that makes their attacks splash, works only for weapons and bows.

 -Modified itemratio.txt poorly, item ratios need further testing

+-Modified monster density to slowly ramp up as the game progresses towards Hell.